gitpod-io/gitpod/install/infra/single-cluster/gcp/README.md

 straightforward like the name of the cluster(`cluster_name`), others need a bit more attention:

-### VPC CIDR IP
+### Credentials and project configuration

-It is necessary to ensure that the `VPC` setup will not have conflicts with existing VPCs or has sufficiently large enough IP range so as to not run out of them.
-Please check under the region's VPCs if the IP range you are choosing is already in use.
-The CIDR will be split among 5 subnets and hence we recommend `/16` as prefix to allow sufficient IP ranges.
-The default value is: `10.100.0.0/16`
+To configure against a standing GCP account, we expect the the key corresponding to the service account stored as a JSON file.
+The path to the JSON file is expected to be provided as a value to the `credentials` field.
+Alongside, one is expected to provide the name of the project(`project` field) corresponding to this service account and region in with the cluster to be created(`region` field).
+If you want your cluster to be zonal(only existing in one zone), you can provide a zone corresponding to the project(`zone` field), else the cluster will be regional.

-### External database, storage and registry backend
+### External database, storage and registry

 If you wish to create cloud specific database, storage and registry backend to be used with `Gitpod`, leave the following 3 booleans set: